IBMStreams/sample.edge-app-control/README.md

 ## Skill Level

 * The sample program is written in SPL, so an elementary understanding of SPL might help understanding the sample better.
 See SPL reference below.
-* Expected skills level - what does the reader need to know to understand this article?
-* If the user does not have the required skills, where should they go to learn more?

 ## Prerequisite information needed and steps to perform